stussysenik/mxz/content/blog/books.md

 ### Lastly, frequency doesn't matter
 For a long time, I tried to have a strict schedule for reading.
 For instance, I would set specific times during the day for my reading sessions.
 Now, I don't find inconsistency as an issue.
 There could be days when I'm not reading any book, and then days when I'm sinking deep into reading.
 Every year, I create a book list or have an estimated count of books I want to finish.
 What's most important to me, is always to get back on track with the goal.

+Each of us functions a bit differently, and what works for others doesn't have to work for you.
+A piece of advice is good advice, only when it is beneficial to you, no matter who said or suggested it.
+Don't let the clout swallow you.
 If you made it here, I'm more than proud of you- it means a lot to me!
 All kinds of comments are welcome, stay well, and be cool :) [Click to find out what Senik is reading](https://www.notion.so/Reading-List-2020-54022983a6584f93ba0c4b108046cce7)

 <!-- ##### Reading list 2020
 * ~~Deep Work~~ - 7/10